-Applications will be initially assessed by your local Hub, beginning with a high-level check to ensure basic eligibility and completeness.
+Applications will be initially assessed by the South West Net Zero Hub, beginning with a high-level check to ensure basic eligibility and completeness.
 If eligible, your application will then be assessed against our marking matrix alongside due diligence checks.